The Essey Story

 Why We Love Essey

 We like the idea of Symbolic Functionalism almost as much as John Brauer.
 The basic premise is that a product's form is symbolic of its function, that the nature of the product is represented in some clever way by its appearance.
 In other words, with Essey of Denmark products, you can judge a book by its cover (or the sharp contents of a toothpick holder by its cactus shape).

 A Fun Fact About Essey

 The Bin Bin, the Essey waste paper basket, was the result of an extensive design process.
 In order to achieve the perfect crumpled paper effect, Brauer went through more than 300 mini paper models before finding just the right one.
-Essey products are available in the US through Ameico, which also offers design accessories from Punkt and lighting from Santa & Cole and &Tradition.
+Essey products are available in the US through Ameico, which also lighting from Original BTC and Foldability.